hamideh-gholipour/hamideh-gholipour/README.md

 I’m currently developing my skills in **Data Science** and **Machine Learning**,
 with a focus on **Natural Language Processing (NLP)**.
 I enjoy building practical ML pipelines — from data cleaning and feature engineering to model evaluation and interpretation.
-I’m also interested in **Artificial Intelligence, Genetic Algorithms, and Statistics**,
+I’m also interested in **Artificial Intelligence, Genetic Algorithms, Statistics, and Mathematics**,
 and I’m learning how to structure projects and create reproducible workflows.
 </p>